 “It means,” Denth said, “that you shouldn’t let your hair change colors in public, princess.”

-Vivenna started, noticing that her hair had shifted from still, calm black to the red of frustration.
+Vivenna started, noticing that her hair had shifted from a still, calm black to the red of frustration.
 Lord of Colors! she thought.
 I used to be so good at controlling that.
 What is happening to me?

 “Don’t worry,” Denth said, settling back.
 “Jewels has no interest in your friend.
 I promise you.”